-If your transmitter is lost or stolen, bring all remaining transmitters to an Authorized Mazda Dealer as soon as possible for a replacement and to make the lost or stolen transmitter inoperative.
+If your transmitter is lost or stolen, consult an Authorized Mazda Dealer as soon as possible for a replacement and to make the lost or stolen transmitter inoperative.

 Radio equipment like this is governed by laws in the United States.
 Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.